open-rmf/rmf_demos/rmf_demos_panel/README.md

 firefox localhost:5000
 ```

-> Note that this will page use the latest gui hosted on `rmf_demos` github page.
+> Note that this will download the latest webpack "GUI" hosted on `rmf_demos` github page.
 Thus internet is
-required when running this.
-Do check the compatability.
+required when you are running the `gui_server` for the first time.

 ---